chinapedia/wikipedia.abstract.en/Page/Bengal.md

 Flora and fauna

-Bengal_tiger_jumping_in_Sundarban.jpgs found 106 in Bangladesh and 76 in West Bengal.[59]]] The flat Bengal Plain, which covers most of Bangladesh and West Bengal, is one of the most fertile areas on Earth, with lush vegetation and farmland dominating its landscape.
+s found 106 in Bangladesh and 76 in West Bengal.[59]]] The flat Bengal Plain, which covers most of Bangladesh and West Bengal, is one of the most fertile areas on Earth, with lush vegetation and farmland dominating its landscape.
 Bengali villages are buried among groves of mango, jack fruit, betel nut and date palm.
 Rice, jute, mustard and sugarcane plantations are a common sight.
 Water bodies and wetlands provide a habitat for many aquatic plants in the Ganges-Brahmaputra delta.
 The northern part of the region features Himalayan foothills (_Dooars_) with densely wooded Sal and other tropical evergreen trees.
 Above an elevation of 1,000 metres (3,300 ft), the forest becomes predominantly subtropical, with a predominance of temperate-forest trees such as oaks, conifers and rhododendrons.
 Sal woodland is also found across central Bangladesh, particularly in the Bhawal National Park.
 The Lawachara National Park is a rainforest in northeastern Bangladesh.
 The Chittagong Hill Tracts in southeastern Bangladesh is noted for its high degree of biodiversity.

 The littoral Sundarbans in the southwestern part of Bengal is the largest mangrove forest in the world and a UNESCO World Heritage Site.
 The region has over 89 species of mammals, 628 species of birds and numerous species of fish.
 For Bangladesh, the water lily, the oriental magpie-robin, the hilsa and mango tree are national symbols.
 For West Bengal, the white-throated kingfisher, the chatim tree and the night-flowering jasmine are state symbols.
 The Bengal tiger is the national animal of Bangladesh and India.
 The fishing cat is the state animal of West Bengal.